mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-04-25-record-art-review-agna-moraines-autobiography-7-inch.md

 ---
-title: "Agna Moraine's Autobiography Handwritten Record Art"
+title: "Agna Moraine's Autobiography, handwritten record art"
 excerpt: "I couldn't begin to tell you what the artwork in this emo record means.
 But silk screening lyrics on fabric scrapes is kind of cool."
 last_modified_at: 2013-04-26
 image: